Jaeyeon Kim

 Biography

 Hello, my name is Jaeyeon Kim!
-I’m a first-year Ph.D. student at Harvard CS, prospectively advised by Sitan Chen and Sham Kakade.
+I’m a first-year Ph.D. student at Harvard CS, advised by Sitan Chen and Sham Kakade.

 Interests